Good and Bad Passwords How-To

 should be considered for inclusion in any cracking dictionary

-numbers contained in the similarly named dictionaries probably
+number sequences contained in the similarly named dictionaries probably

-belong in any cracking dictionary.
+belong in any cracking dictionary, perhaps in expanded form.

 |